All About BudgetsHow Many Budget Categories Do I Need?

 This month was nothing other than ordinary.

-A good chunk went in City Taxes as it normally does at certain periods throughout the year.
+As usual, a good chunk went into city taxes at specific periods throughout the year.

-The rest of the expenses were just living costs.
-I’ve already started back at my second job so time is tight.
+The rest of the expenses were living costs.
+I’ve already started back at my second job, so time is tight.

-I haven’t got paid from my second job yet either so you won’t really see any difference to the numbers yet.
+I haven’t gotten paid for my second job yet so you won’t see any difference in the numbers.

-I try to store as much of the outside furniture indoors over the winter period which is why it still looks brand new after almost 5 years of use.
+I try to store as much of the outside furniture indoors over winter so it still looks brand new after almost five years of use.

-This also helps to save money because we aren’t having to buy stuff again because it becomes weathered.
+This also helps save money because we don’t have to repurchase stuff.
+After all, it becomes weathered.

 You can download the free budget spreadsheets here.